pairshaped/curlingio-docs/docs/for-curlers/registering-for-a-league.md

 5. If you haven't created a profile yet, you'll be prompted to fill out a form with your curler information.
 Fill out this form to the best of your ability and click the "Save and continue" button.
 If you already have a profile from a previous registration, you'll be asked to choose a curler profile or create a new one.
 6. You may now be asked to review and accept a waiver.
 You will be instructed to type either "I agree" or "We agree" (for juniors) in order to continue.
 You only need to agree to this waiver once per season per profile.
 7. You will now be prompted to fill out any other information specific to the league you selected.
 Possibly your lineup or the name of your team.
 Click the "Save and continue" button once you've filled out the required information.
+8. You may see a page with recommendations for other leagues, programs, or products that might interest you.
+You can add any of these to your cart with a single click, or continue directly to your cart.
-8. You should now be taken back to your cart.
+9. You should now be taken back to your cart.
 If this is the first time registering a profile this season you will probably see some additional fees automatically added to your cart.
-9. You can now complete your registration by selecting a payment method: "Credit / Debit" or "Cash / Cheque".
+10. You can now complete your registration by selecting a payment method: "Credit / Debit" or "Cash / Cheque".
 If you choose the "Cash / Cheque" option you'll need to make arrangements to pay us the amount owed.

 ## Walkthrough Video